 How to create content based on empathy

-Empathy, the ability to understand and share the feelings of others, has been another value with a strong effect on community-building and content strategy.
-In many ways, it comes down to seeing things from your audience’s perspective and understanding their problems, workflows, needs, and desires.
+Empathy, the ability to understand and share the feelings of others, has been another value with a strong effect on community in your audience’s perspective and understanding their problems, workflows, needs and desires.

 One of my favorite examples of how Rand used empathy for content is in his slide deck about “Why Content Marketing Fails.”
 The lessons he shares come from a place of empathy, explaining how many people view content marketing and what we could all possibly fix to get back on the right track.